martincartledge/us-tech-blog/_posts/testing-node-apps-with-docker-compose.md

 ---
-layout: post
-title: testing-node-apps-with-docker-compose (and some Soul)
+title: "testing-node-apps-with-docker-compose (and some Soul)"
-date: 2016-11-18 16:40:22
+date: "2016-11-18"
 author: fmaffei
 tags: [Docker, Node-js, TDD, Compose]
 ---

 ## Contents of this post

-* [Purpose](#purpose): the reason for this blog post.
+- [Purpose](#purpose): the reason for this blog post.
-* [Scenario](#scenario): what this example of using docker-compose can be useful for.
+- [Scenario](#scenario): what this example of using docker-compose can be useful for.
-* [Prerequisites](#prerequisites): basic setup to be able to run the code contained in this post.
+- [Prerequisites](#prerequisites): basic setup to be able to run the code contained in this post.
-* [Code example](#example): an actual step-by-step guide on how you can setup your test environment to run with docker-compose.
+- [Code example](#example): an actual step-by-step guide on how you can setup your test environment to run with docker-compose.
-* [Improvements](#improvements): a couple of ideas on how to expand this technique.
+- [Improvements](#improvements): a couple of ideas on how to expand this technique.

 ## <a name="purpose"></a>Purpose